 An essential requirement for good quality of life is a clean city.
 The Municipal Department for Waste Management, Street Cleaning and Vehicle Fleet – MA 48 for short – enjoys cult status in Vienna.
 Nowhere else will you find cool workers making sure that trash ends up where it belongs: out of the city.
 In their orange overalls, they make 120,000 journeys in their garbage trucks every year, covering nine million kilometers in total – that’s a journey to the moon every 14 days.

 8. VIENNA NEVER STOPS LEARNING

-Vienna’s 20 various universities have around 200,000 students enrolled in courses, making the Austrian capital the biggest university town in the German-speaking world.
+Vienna’s 20 various universities have around 190,000 students enrolled in courses, making the Austrian capital the second-largest university town in the German-speaking world after Berlin.
 And Vienna continues to grow as a center for higher education: in fall 2019 the respected Central European University (CEU) moved here.
 Michael Ignatieff, the President and Rector of CEU, is very taken with Vienna: “Vienna is an international location for universities, companies and international organizations.
 The establishment of the Vienna campus opens up fantastic new possibilities for the CEU’s faculty and students.”

 9. THE WORLD IN VIENNA